Studies fall short by assuming correlations without complete analysis, Ferraro says

 The central problem with the studies is that they frequently assume a correlation between a policy and a result without sufficiently analyzing all the available data, say the paper’s co-authors ― researchers at Johns Hopkins University, Duke University, and the University of California at Davis.

 In an interview, one of the co-authors, Bloomberg Distinguished Professor Paul Ferraro of Johns Hopkins University, cites the example of a national park.
 Some researchers might reach the conclusion that the park designation saved the land from degradation.
-But Ferraro points out that that land probably was chosen for a park because it lacked economic value and therefore would not have been a candidate for development, with or without the park designation.
+But Ferraro points out that land probably was chosen for a park because it lacked economic value and therefore would not have been a candidate for development, with or without the park designation.

 Such failures to verify the foundation on which scientific conclusions are being drawn ― a common shortcoming across much of the CHANS (“coupled human and natural systems”) literature ― make it difficult to gauge the legitimacy of the studies’ findings and undercut their credibility with policymakers, say the co-authors.